 3.3.6 Conclusion of review

 In conclusion, the effects of psilocybin on executive functions such as inhibitory control, cognitive flexibility, and attention are complex and multifaceted.
 Research on inhibitory control has shown that while standard doses of psilocybin alter reaction times and error rates, microdosing seems to have no discernible impact on these measures (Cavanna et al., 2022; Kometer et al., 2012; Marschall et al., 2021).
 In the realm of cognitive flexibility, psilocybin affects performance on tasks like the DSST and PCET, without significantly altering accuracy, and is associated with lasting reductions in perseverative errors and changes in neural connectivity (Barrett et al., 2018; Mallaroni et al., 2023; Doss et al., 2021).
 Finally, with respect to attention, there is a consistent indication of impairment across various tasks and doses, as evidenced by multiple studies (Carter et al., 2005; Cavanna et al., 2022; Gouzoulis-Mayfrank et al., 2002; Hasler et al., 2004; Vollenweider et al., 2007).
-Taken together, these studies indicate a general impairment of psilocybin on cognitive processes at higher doses.
+Taken together, these studies indicate thatpsilocybin impairs cognitive processes at higher doses.
 Further research is needed to deepen our understanding of the dose-response relationships and the neural mechanisms underpinning these effects, thereby informing both clinical applications and theoretical models of cognitive neuroscience.

 3.4 Results of the meta-analysis